chuanzhidong/chuanzhidong.github.io/_pages/about.md

 ## Goals for the Near Future

 * Investigating advanced technologies and theories to better support the safety of our infrastructures.
-* Converting my research findings into really useful products or tools for the researchers or engineering practioners in the area of civil infrastructure monitoring and condition assessment.
+* Converting my research findings into really useful products or tools for the researchers or engineering practioners in the area of infrastructure system monitoring and condition assessment.

 ## Lifetime Goals